 Understanding a patient’s genetic make-up can be an early warning of disease for doctors.
 Based on what a patient’s genes reveal, physicians can screen more aggressively for diseases that their patients are predisposed to, and even develop plans to reduce the chances of developing specific diseases.
 Understanding genetic variants that affect a person’s chance of responding to a medication or having side effects or toxicity from a medication is called pharmacogenomics.
 Doctors can use pharmacogenomics to choose the best medications for individual patients.
 This is known as personalized medicine.

 But our genes are not the only factors that play into whether or not we get diseases.
 Our individual lifestyles (such as how much we exercise and whether or not we smoke cigarettes) and the things we are exposed to in the areas that we live or work (air pollution, sun exposure etc.) can also increase or diminish our chances of disease, even if we already have the genes that make us susceptible.

 All of these factors: genetics, lifestyle, and environment, interact to affect our health.
 A complete understanding of these risk factors can give doctors and patients the knowledge and power to make changes that are necessary to lead healthier, longer lives.

 When physicians can understand the different kinds of risk present in their individual patients, our healthcare can focus on prevention instead of just treatment.
-This combination of prevention and personalized medicine is the ultimate goal of the Partners Biobank.
+This combination of prevention and personalized medicine is the ultimate goal of the Mass General Brigham Biobank.
 Genetic research will not only uncover what an individual’s DNA makes him or her susceptible to, it will also reveal lifestyle choices and environmental exposures that increase risk even further.
 Genetic research may also help physicians predict which treatments will be most helpful or cause the fewest side effects for each individual patient.
 This is powerful, innovative, and life-changing information that can transform the way our patients see and manage their own health.